tgrecojs/logseq/pages/Subaccount Leverage.md

 ## Preface
-	- DeFi has shown its promise as a viable alternative to financial systems.
+	- DeFi has shown promise as an alternative to the privatized, financial systems.
 If
 	- controversy
 	- moderate success in its initial years.
 	-